Hydrogeology: Fault zone hydrogeology

 Fault zone hydrogeology is the study of how brittlely deformed rocks alter fluid flows in different lithological settings, such as clastic, igneous and carbonate rocks.
 Fluid movements, that can be quantified as permeability, can be facilitated or impeded due to the existence of a fault zone.
 This is because different mechanism and deformed rocks can alter the porosity and hence the permeability within fault zone.
 Fluids involved generally are groundwater (fresh and marine waters) and hydrocarbons (Oil and Gas).
 As fault zone is a zone of weakness that helps to increase the weathered zone thickness and hence the help in ground water recharge.
 Along with faults, fractures and foliations also facilitate the groundwater mainly in hard rock terrains.

 Contaminant transport properties

 Often we are interested in how the moving groundwater will transport dissolved contaminants around (the sub-field of contaminant hydrogeology).
-The contaminants which are man-made (e.g., petroleum products, nitrate, Chromium or radionuclides) or naturally occurring (e.g., arsenic, salinity), can be transported through three main mechanisms, advection (transport along the main direction of flow at seepage velocity), diffusion (migration of the contaminant from high to low concentration areas), and dispersion (due to microscale heterogeneities present in the porous medium and non-uniform velocity distribution relative to seepage velocity).
+The contaminants which are man-made (e.g., petroleum products, nitrate, chromium or radionuclides) or naturally occurring (e.g., arsenic, salinity), can be transported through three main mechanisms, advection (transport along the main direction of flow at seepage velocity), diffusion (migration of the contaminant from high to low concentration areas), and hydrodynamic dispersion (due to microscale heterogeneities present in the porous medium and non-uniform velocity distribution relative to seepage velocity).
 Besides needing to understand where the groundwater is flowing, based on the other hydrologic properties discussed above, there are additional aquifer properties which affect how dissolved contaminants move with groundwater.